WaveEngine/EvergineDocs/src/manual/addons/xrv/storage.md

 ## Disk Cache

-Any _FileAccess_ can use an optional cache, which will check for files locally instead of downloading them again.
-To activate caching for a file access, just create an instance of _DiskCache_ and assign it.
+Any _FileAccess_ instance can use an optional disk cache, which will check for and retrieve files locally before attempting to download them again.
+To enable caching, create a _DiskCache_ instance and assign it to the _FileAccess_ instance.

 ```csharp
 var fileAccess = AzureFileShareFileAccess.CreateFromUri(...);
 fileAccess.Cache = new DiskCache("images"); // indicate a unique cache name for your needs
 ```

-For caching, you can specify the following settings.
+Cache settings include the following options:

 | Property | Description |
 | ------ | ------------------- |